Efficient planet formation by pebble accretion in ALMA rings: Model

 As explained at the start of this section, we assume a stationary ring for the CR model in order to facilitate a direct comparison with the PB model.
 In addition, we approximate the CR profile as Gaussian, \eq{Sigr}, with the same width $w_{\rm ring} = 3.38\,$au.

-In the clumpy ring model, these clumpy pebbles are concentrated in a thin midplane of the disc.
-Following \citet{Sekiya1998} and \citet{YoudinShu2002}, JO21 assumes that clump pebbles reside in the midplane with the scale height set by Kelvin--Helmholtz instability
+In the clumpy ring model, these clumpy pebbles are concentrated in a thin mid-plane of the disc.
+Following \citet{Sekiya1998} and \citet{YoudinShu2002}, JO21 assumes that clump pebbles reside in the mid-plane with the scaleheight set by Kelvin--Helmholtz instability